MatsM16/sveve-dotnet/readme.md

 It is built on `netstandard2.0` and therefore supports most .NET environments.

 ## SveveClient
-While you can create a `SveveClient` using the constructor:
+To communicate with Sveve, create a `SveveClient`:
 ```cs
 var client = new SveveClient(new SveveClientOptions
 {